 Not all order details from a fraudulent transaction are unique to the fraudster.
 For example, large apartment buildings, university dorms, shippers, and other multi-unit buildings share an address but include a large number of people.
 Blocking one of those addresses can prevent hundreds of legitimate customers from making transactions.

 Along the same lines, IP addresses are dynamic.
 The IP address a user has today can belong to someone else five days from now.
-Adding an IP address to a blacklist will almost certainly block a valid customer.
+Adding an IP address to a deny list will almost certainly block a valid customer.

 Fraudsters constantly change the details they provide when placing orders online.
 Think about how easy it is to create a new email accounts today.
 Fraudsters have a treasure trove of stolen credit card details, proxy servers, and shipping addresses to choose from.

 Plus, it’s important to understand that unless you’re a fraud prevention expert, fraudsters will often be three steps ahead of you.
-So, adding their transaction details to a blacklist and blocking their transactions will only cause them to use a different combination of credit card and shipping address details.
+So, adding their transaction details to a deny list and blocking their transactions will only cause them to use a different combination of credit card and shipping address details.

-Is There Ever a Good Reason to Use Blacklists?
+Is There Ever a Good Reason to Use Deny List?

-In some unique situations, a blacklist may make sense.
+In some unique situations, a deny list may make sense.
 Usually, those situations have nothing to do with fraud or are peripherally related.
 But there are times when preventing customers from making transactions is needed.

 “Not Worth the Trouble” Customers